Skip to main content

 • immunodeficiency (especially those with multiple health conditions).

-RSV LRTIs significantly impact older adults.
-The LRTI can worsen chronic obstructive pulmonary disease (COPD) or heart disease.
-The weakened immune system in older adults (immunosenescence) may contribute to their vulnerability to severe RSV infections.
+RSV LRTIs significantly impact immunocompromised and older adults.
+It can manifest as exacerbations of underlying chronic obstructive pulmonary disease (COPD) or heart disease.
+As adults get older, the immune system weakens (immunosenescence).
+This may increase the risk of severe RSV infection.

 JCVI guidance